-Many homeowners are shocked when their insurance companies deny them coverage for losses acquired when their basements flood unexpectedly.
+Many homeowners are shocked when their insurance companies deny them coverage for losses acquired when their basements flood unexpectedly and require cleanup.
 It’s important to know that whether or not your homeowners insurance covers your basement flood depends on WHAT caused the water damage in the first place.
 Homeowners insurance covers many “sudden or accidental” water damage instances that are “within” the home.
 However, there are several exceptions that are not protected under regular homeowners insurance.

 Drywall is a great product if it stays well … dry.
 Our customers in Saratoga Springs, NY encounter water damage from leaks of all kinds ranging from snow on a leaky roof damaging a ceiling to plumbing issues that impact walls and floors.
 The challenge with water damage rebuilds and reconstruction projects that involve drywall is that water damages quickly and the impact of the leak or flood can be more extensive than meets the eye.